Advantages of Course Reserves

 Books, films, and other items that cannot be placed on e-reserve are held at the circulation desks of our different campus libraries.
 Certain policies have been put in place in order to ensure equal access to material for all students in a course.

 - Shortened Loan Period: Usually 2, 4, or 24 hours, and fines accrue as soon as the item is late.

 - Check-Out Limits: Users may only borrow 2 reserves items at a time (except for D'Angelo Law Library reserves).

 - Returns: Users must return reserves items to the library that loaned them.

 - No Repeat Check-Outs: Users must wait 20 minutes after returning a reserves item to borrow it again, unless an identical copy is currently available.

 - No Recalls or Renewals: Reserves items are available on a first come, first serve basis and cannot be renewed or recalled

 The Library keeps some books or other print items on reserve year-round, even when they are not requested for a course.
 The physical reserves policies apply to permanent reserves.
-Permanent reserves items are not associated to a course, and must be located by searching the Library Catalog or Lens.
+Permanent reserves items are not associated to a course, and must be located by searching the Library Catalog.
 Crerar Library also maintains a list of Core Science Texts on Permanent Reserve, organized by subject.
 Eckhart Library maintains a similar list of items on Permanent Reserve at Eckhart.